bobby138-web/ai-tools-assignment/README.md

 ✍️ Author

-Prepared by: Fredric Bobby
+Prepared by: Fredric Bobby and giremunga
-📧 [your email here]
-🌐 GitHub: bobby138-web

 🏁 Acknowledgements